Do Go On - 360 - Alan Turing & The Enigma

 this letter had an electric effect.

-Churchill wrote a memo to General Ismay which read,
+Churchill wrote a memo to General Ismay, which read,

-secret service reported that every possible measure was being taken the cryptographers
+that every possible measure was being taken.

-the rough ways began miraculously to be made smooth.
+from that day, the rough ways began miraculously to be made smooth.
+So things just got a little bit

-Wouldn't that be a morale boost to hear that the Prime Minister's on board?
+Wouldn't that be a morale boost to hear that the prime minister's on board?
+You would think that,

-Hey, we don't be proud.
+Don't be proud.

 We just forge on.